 My life at the University of Utah age 18 -22 was one big party.
 This song was a mantra of my life:

-I listened to this song every day.
+I listened to P-Funk everyday.

-I lived in a house in downtown Salt Lake City with my best friend Dani Diaz.
-Dani belonged to the Samba Gringa dance and Anthropology community.
-I belonged to the Film and Students for Sensible Drug Policy community.
-Together, we had a lot of incredible people in our home.
+We lived in the cutest house of 9th and 5th and had the best parties during my time at the University of Utah and in Salt Lake City.
+She belonged to the Samba Gringa/Anthropology community.
+I belonged to the Students for Sensible Drug Policy/film community.
+Together, we had crazy parties and a lot of fascinating people in our home.

 Once, we had a party with a 7 piece band and 200 too many guests.
 A mob broke the fence trying to get in, the police came, I was high on Klonopin and talked them into leaving.

 I was a good host and the positive energy was reciprocated.
 I'd host guests from all over the country, and friends across the valley.
 I'd load a bowl and offer a grilled cheese sandwich with muenster, harvarti, and gouda cheese.
 I'd provide a place to party downtown off the train station, and a place to sleep if needed.
 I was once the Guinea Pig of a DMT project, 2 projects, and the beneficiary of a melting point apparatus used to test mdma.
 I loved the community cultivated in my house.

 In school, I was a B average student, and I was fine with it.
 I could have applied myself more, but I appreciated this small, youthful pocket of life and wanted to experience it to the fullest.
 I was very happy with how life was going and how everything was balancing.

 Until I met her...